MrOrangeMan/polybar-onlinestatus/README.md

 For more options use ```polybar-onlinestatus --help``` in your terminal and assign options in ```exec = polybar-onlinestatus``` line.

-Icon used by default is ``, if you are unable to see it - you need to install nerd font from nerdfonts.com
+Icon used by default is ``, if you are unable to see it - install nerd font from nerdfonts.com, replace it with your own or use --boolean-mode.